 Rotors are of the stiff shaft design.
 Shafts are of ample diameter, combined with the minimum bearing span to minimize shaft deflectors especially when the pump is operating at off peak conditions.

 Shafts are designed to meet API 610 deflection and vibration requirements.
-Fully assembled rotors are dynamically balanced can accommodate a wide variety of single or dual seal arrangements as standard.
+Fully assembled rotors are dynamically balanced and can accommodate a wide variety of single or dual seal arrangements as standard.

-3.3.5 Casing Covers
+3.3.5 Casing covers

-Two covers, one full size at the outboard pump end which permits rotor removal and one reduced size cover at inboard end provide circular type joints and easy pump sealing with confined gaskets.

-The metal to metal fit with confined controlled compression gasket insures proper alignment between casing and cover.
+Two covers, one full size at the outboard pump end (which permits rotor removal) and one reduced size cover at the inboard end provide circular type joints and easy pump sealing with confined gaskets.
+The metal-to-metal fit with confined controlledcompression gaskets ensures proper alignment between casing and cover.

-3.3.6 Bearing Housings
+3.3.6 Bearing housings

-HDX pumps are fitted as standard with antifriction bearings.
+HED/HED-DS pumps are fitted as standard with antifriction bearings.
 The radial bearing is a deep groove type, while the thrust bearings are dual single row angular contact type.

 Lubrication is provided by an oil slinger in conjunction with a TRICO constant level oiler, both provided as standard.
-In case of particularly severe operating conditions sleeve line with antifriction or tilting pad thrust bearing are available with self-contained or external lube system.
+In case of particularly severe operating conditions sleeve linings with anti-friction or tilting pad thrust bearings are available with a self-contained or external lube system.